-At this time, the minimum criteria are met by 269 words.
-They are divided into 193 words and inflections that were found to be offensive and personally applicable in not just one but all senses; and 76 words and inflections that were found to be offensive in at least one dictionary and personally applicable in at least one sense, but not offensive and personally applicable in all senses.
-The Committee will determine the final status of these two lists of words in the final draft of this document.
+At this time, the minimum criteria are met by 259 words.
+They are divided into 155 words and inflections that were found to be at least often offensive and personally applicable in not just one but all senses; and 104 words and inflections that were found to be at least sometimes offensive in at least one dictionary and personally applicable in at least one sense, but not offensive and personally applicable in all senses.
+The Executive Committee has determined that the full list of 259 words will be considered offensive slurs when editing NWL2020.